-Once the student is enrolled in the School, the active student file is kept in a locked, fire-proof file cabinet in the office of the Records Custodian, who is the person responsible for student records.
+Once the student is enrolled in the School, the active student file is kept in a locked, fire-proof file cabinet in the Records Department Office where Records Department staff are responsible for student records.
 Attendance and Grade Reports are kept on a computer storage device which is kept in locked fire safe cabinets.
-These records are only accessible to Records Custodian, Executive Director, Academic Dean and/or Dean of Services and Compliance.
+These records are only accessible to Records Department Staff, Executive Director, Academic Dean and/or Dean of Services and Compliance.

-Once the student file is removed from the Records Custodian's file to storage, a scanned copy of the permanent file is made and two external hard drives are kept; one in a fire safe cabinet on campus in the Controller's Office and one at an off-site location.
-The permanent file includes a copy of the graduate's enrollment agreement, application, all final transcripts, diploma, program outcome, job placement information, high school diploma or equivalent and/or the ATB Test Results (pre & post basic skills test scores for all students admitted who did not meet program admission criteria), record of receiving school catalogue, the Statements of Confidentiality and Responsibility, all disciplinary documentation leading up to termination or dismissal, and satisfactory progress management plans.
+Once a student is either graduated or withdrawn from ANHO, the student's paper file is removed from the Records Department file, it is scanned into a permanent electronic file.
+A copy of the student's permanent file is made and kept on the school's server, and two external hard drives are kept; one in a fire safe cabinet on campus in the Controller's Office and one at an off-site location.
+The permanent file includes, at a minimum, a copy of the graduate's enrollment agreement, application, all final transcripts, diploma, program outcome, job placement information, high school diploma or equivalent (pre & post basic skills test scores for all students admitted who did not meet program admission criteria), record of receiving school catalogue, the Statements of Confidentiality and Responsibility, all disciplinary documentation leading up to termination or dismissal, and satisfactory progress management plans.
 These records are maintained permanently.
 If a copy is needed, records personnel will make the copy, mark it copy and will return the original document to the permanent file.

-In the event that a faculty or staff member must access a student records, they must do so in the office of the Records Custodian.
-Under no circumstances will files be allowed to be taken out of the Records Area.
+In the event that a faculty or staff member must access a student record, they must do so in the office of the Records Department.
+Under no circumstances will files be allowed to be taken out of the Records Office.